-My husband and I have been married almost 27 years.
+My husband and I have been married almost thirty years.

-For the last few months, we’ve been trying out Blue Apron, the refrigerated box that brings weekly meals and recipes to your door.
+A while back we started trying out Blue Apron, the service that brings weekly meals and recipes to your door.

-His words the other morning were, and I quote, “I’m liking Blue Apron.
+His joking words the other morning were, “I’m liking Blue Apron.
 It’s nice after soooo loooong together to have something new to look forward to.”

-1) Watching someone else live their life, very differently than you, expands your very being.
+Watching someone else live their life, very differently than you, expands you as a person.

-There is a widespread belief that dogs and their owners start to look like each other.
-So what happens when your companion is human?
+There’s a widespread belief that dogs and their owners start to look like each other; what happens with your human companion?

 You watch him lose his job and become depressed.
 You watch her work way too hard, and burnout.
 And you support them getting back and getting back on track.
 You observe each other trying to parent — the toughest job of all.
 Perhaps you would’ve judged in the past, but you’re not as likely to anymore.
 You recognize with the years that no one is always successful — everyone will struggle.
-You’re still worth being loved.

 There’s a scene in “On Golden Pond” when Katherine Hepburn, usually quite understanding of her daughter Jane Fonda’s barrage of complaints about her father, slaps her suddenly in the middle of her calling him an SOB.
 She states flatly, “That old son of a bitch happens to be my husband.”

 It’s not that we can’t see our partner’s weaknesses, but in a healthy partnership, we come to understand them, and love them anyway.

 Someone knows where you are, what you’re doing with your day.
 Even though it may be pseudo-security, or a false sense of control, it’s still helpful.
 If you got into trouble, they’d be there.
 You’re loved, you’re missed, you’re valued, you’re cared for, you’re a part of a team.

 Sadly, this is often the reason why people stay unhappily married.
-They’re scared to be by themselves.
-I’m not knocking this – being alone is hard.
+They’re scared to be by themselves, and rightfully so..
+Being alone can have its own hardship.

 If it’s acquiescence, it doesn’t work.
 If it’s martyrdom or dictatorship, it doesn’t either.
-But healthy compromise — not always getting things the way you want them — realizing what the other wants or needs is important as well — keeps you focused on others, not just yourself.
+But healthy compromise, meaning not always getting things the way you want them and realizing what the other wants or needs is important as well, keeps you focused on others, not just yourself.
 Through the years, you both help each other experience what you want or can have from life.

-When I divorced the second time, I was afraid I didn’t “have what it took” to be married.
-Perhaps I was weak, or not able to sustain loyalty.
+After I divorced the second time, I was afraid I didn’t “have what it took” to be coupled.
+Perhaps I was too weak, or not able to sustain loyalty.
 Maybe I was a whiner, or selfish.
-There was a lot of shame.
+There was a lot of shame, doubt, and uncertainty.

-With time, the ache of failure has dissipated, and the acknowledgement that I have the capacity to get through hard times has been proven.
+With time, the ache of failure dissipated, and the acknowledgement that I had the capacity to get through hard times with a partner has been proven.
 And that competence is a good feeling.

-7) You have an unparalleled depth of experience with your partner.
+You share an unparalleled depth of experience with your partner.

 After a divorce, I frequently hear, “What I miss is when my daughter does something awesome, looking across the room and seeing that he’s looking back at me, with the same proud look in his eyes as I knew were in mine.
 I really miss that.“

 Hang in there.
 Wait until the play is over.